Classical Physics: Spacetime and Fields: Spacetime

-The form of the Minkowski tensor distinguishes the coordinate $x^0$ from the rest of the coordinates $x^\alpha$, where the index $\alpha$ can be 1,2,3.
-The {\em temporal} coordinate $x^0=ct$, where $t$ is referred to as {\em time} and $c$ is referred to as the {\em velocity of propagation of interaction}.
+The form of the Minkowski tensor (\ref{Galfr1}) distinguishes the coordinate $x^0$ from the rest of the coordinates $x^\alpha$, where the index $\alpha$ can be 1,2,3.
+The {\em temporal} coordinate $x^0$ can be written as $x^0=ct$, where $t$ is referred to as {\em time} and $c$ is called the {\em velocity of propagation of interaction} or the {\em speed of light}.
 The coordinates $x^\alpha$ are {\em spatial} and span {\em space}.
-The set of 4 coordinates $x^i$ describe an {\em event} and span {\em spacetime}.
-The curve $x^i(\lambda)$, where $\lambda$ is a parameter, is referred to as a {\em world line} of a given point.
-The quantitites
+Henceforth, they are denoted by the first Greek letters $\alpha,\beta,\gamma,\delta,\dots$.
+The coordinates $x^i$ describe a {\em world point} or {\em event}, and span {\em spacetime}.
+An infinitesimal interval $ds$ is {\em timelike} if $ds^2=dx^i dx_i>0$, {\em spacelike} if $ds^2<0$, and {\em null} if $ds^2=0$.
+Similarly, a vector $V^i$ is timelike if $V^i V_i>0$, spacelike if $V^i V_i<0$, and null if $V^i V_i=0$.
+If two non-null vectors are orthogonal to each other, then one of them is timelike and the other is spacelike.\\